-Strengthening the voices of children and youth with disabilities throughout the Commonwealth, so increasing and supporting their Rights, Inclusion, Participation and Representation
+Strengthen the voices of children and young people with disabilities throughout the Commonwealth, via increasing awareness of their Rights and supporting their Participation and Inclusion.

 Objectives of the CCYDN

 The Commonwealth Children and Youth Disability Network (CCYDN) has been driven and developed by Include Me TOO following from the lack of representation and participation of children and young people with disabilities from the Commonwealth.